 - Compliance implications for each role

-A controller isn't just someone who collects data.
-The GDPR defines a controller as any natural or legal person, public authority, agency, or other body that determines the purposes and means of processing personal data.
-Translation: if you decide why and how personal data gets processed, you're the controller.
+A controller isn’t just someone who collects data.
+The GDPR defines a controller as any natural or legal person, public authority, agency, or other body that determines the purposes and means of processing personal data; in practice, that means a data controller, or GDPR data controller, is the party responsible for those choices.
+Translation: if you decide why and how personal data gets processed, the data controller determines the purposes and means of the processing of personal data.

 Controllers hold the reins.
 They make the big decisions about data collection, storage, usage, and disposal.
-When a hospital decides to implement an automated patient notification system, they're acting as a controller because they determine both the purpose (notifying patients) and the means (digital displays and audio announcements).
+When a hospital decides to implement an automated system for patient notifications using a digital screen, it’s acting as a controller because it sets both the purpose and the means.
+If that system directs a patient to a consulting room, the hospital still remains responsible, including for accessibility needs affecting visually impaired patients.

-But it's not always straightforward.
-Controllers can be individuals, companies, government agencies, or even partnerships.
+But it’s not always straightforward.
+Controllers can be individuals, companies, government agencies, partnerships, or a legal entity, and in some cases another legal entity may be the controller if it makes the key decisions.
 The key factor is decision-making authority, not size or legal structure.

 - What personal data to collect